Children's Eye Exams in Whitehorse

 Your child’s healthy development relies on good vision, so an eye exam is an essential part of their health care.
 And because it’s not always possible to know when your child has vision problems, bringing them to see the eye doctor regularly helps ensure you’re on top of any changes to their growing eyes.

-Whether you’re bringing in your child for their first eye exam, or they’re already familiar with the experience of sitting behind the Phoroptor, we’ll aim to keep them comfortable throughout their exam.
+Whether you’re bringing in your child for their first pediatric eye exam, or they’re already familiar with the experience of sitting behind the Phoroptor, we’ll aim to keep them comfortable throughout their exam.
+Book an appointment with a pediatric optometrist at Northern Lights Optometry in Whitehorse to be proactive with your child’s eye health.

 The Canadian Association of Optometrists recommends children have their first eye exam between the ages of 6 and 9 months and their second exam between ages 2 and 5 before they start preschool.
 Once they start school, children should have annual eye exams.